sahilrajput03/sahilrajput03.github.io/uses.md

 ***

-# Chrome's new tab

-## [Palettab](https://chrome.google.com/webstore/detail/palettab/bidckpnndigbjhmojikkhmejkfkpgoih) - Bringing awesome colors and fonts to the new tab page!
-A little bit of something fresh every time you hit that new tab button.

-## [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) - Replace new tab page with a personal dashboard featuring to-do, weather, and inspiration.

-***

 # Cli tools

 ## bat - A better cat(Tip: Use `bat *` to print all files in current folder(also works with `cat`)),      [Docs](https://github.com/sharkdp/bat)